VSU receives grant to offer affordable childcare for students

 “We’re going to use the sliding scale, so some students may have a greater need than others,” she said.

-Tyler said VSU will be able to support student-parents through the form of stipends to help them cover daycare costs.
+Tyler said VSU would be able to support student-parents through the form of stipends to help them cover daycare costs.

-In addition to this, Tyler adds VSU will be able to offer student-parents a variety of services to ensure their success in the classroom.
+In addition, Tyler adds that VSU will be able to offer student-parents various services to ensure their success in the classroom.

 “Academic advising, tutoring, supplemental services like career services,” said Tyler.